seligj95/app-service-aspire-eshop-agents/README.md

 ## Security Considerations

 - The application uses Azure managed identities for secure authentication to Azure AI Agent Service in production environments.
-- For local development, DefaultAzureCredential is used, which tries multiple authentication methods.
 - No sensitive credentials are stored in the code.

 ## License